gh0st68/Discord-IRC-Relay-Bot-/README.md

 - **Two-way message relay** between Discord and IRC.
 - **Replicates Discord users** onto IRC as virtual users.
 - **Secure IRC connection** using SSL for enhanced security.
+- **User inactivity timeout** to disconnect spawned users from IRC after a period of inactivity, customizable to fit your needs.

 ## Requirements